 If you think about it, “paranormal” and “romance” really go hand in hand: both involve concepts beyond the realm of pure scientific explanation.
-So it makes sense that “paranormal romance, a speculative genre that explores affairs of the heart, has shot an arrow straight through readers’ hearts and seen a major boom in popularity lately.
+So it makes sense that “paranormal romance," a speculative genre that explores affairs of the heart, has shot an arrow straight through readers’ hearts and seen a major boom in popularity lately.

-Including vampires, ghosts, demons, shapeshifters, werewolves, fairies, and many more fantastic supernatural creatures and worlds, this list delivers over 40 of the best paranormal books out there.
-As a heads up: the majority of paranormal romance novels contain sex scenes, so be prepared for some steaminess if you decide to check out any of the following books.
+Including vampires, ghosts, demons, shapeshifters, werewolves, fairies, and many more fantastic supernatural creatures and worlds, this list delivers over 40 of the best paranormal romance books out there.
+As a heads up: the majority of paranormal and supernatural romance novels contain sex scenes, so be prepared for some steaminess if you decide to check out any of the following books.

 Ready to sink your teeth in?

 Psst — if you're feeling overwhelmed by the number of great romance books out there to read, you can also take our 30-second quiz below to narrow it down quickly and get a personalized romance book recommendation 😉

 Which romance novel should you read next?

 Discover the perfect romance book for you.
 Takes 30 seconds!

 Start here for the all-time best, or skip straight to the “10 new paranormal romance books” section if you only want the fresh blood.